DeutscheBahnAG/components/README.md

 ### Adding a New Component

+This is a multi-package repository.
+Each component library is a separate Node package with it's own `package.json`.
+This is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).

+- `dbx-web`: Core components, for general use.
+They reside in `./components/web`.
+- `dbx-web-extra`: Additional components for edge use cases.
+They reside in `./components/web-extra`.
+- `dbx-icons`: Icon components.
+They reside in `./components/icons`.

-All components should be placed in the folder `/components` in their own subfolder.
+Components should be placed in the appropriate package folder, in their own subfolder.

 A component typically consists of:

-- A `package.json` – this is a multi-package repository.
-Each component is a separate Node package.
-This is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
 - A `index.js` re-exporting the default export of `component-name.jsx`.
 - A `component-name.jsx` file containing the React component as a default export.
 Be sure to include [prop types and default props](https://reactjs.org/docs/typechecking-with-proptypes.html) for the component.
 - A `component-name.stories.jsx` file containing the [stories](https://storybook.js.org/basics/writing-stories/) for this component.
 A story reflects a variant of the component that is documented on an individual page in Storybook.